 A nutritious diet is a prerequisite for good health for anyone, particularly for those with a chronic ailment like Multiple Sclerosis.
 Eating well improves heart health, controls weight, and increases overall energy levels — making it easier for patients to live actively and benefit from the best Multiple Sclerosis treatment.
-Here, we give you some dietary tips that are often recommended for patients with Multiple Sclerosis, as well as some food groups to steer clear of!

 Understanding Multiple Sclerosis